lgeurts/lgeurts.github.io/_posts/2021-11-02-activity-aware-ids-for-aws.md

 Feel like getting your hands dirty?
 Checkout the [Giftbit Guide](https://github.com/Giftbit/activity-aware-ids-aws#getting-started).

-*Ref: Some content copied from the Giftbit repo.*
+*Ref: Some content was copied from the Giftbit repo.*